 Fermented Foods (Probiotics)

-- Kefir: Fermented dairy product with 30+ bacterial strains
+- Kefir: Fermented dairy product with a wide variety of bacterial strains

 - Sauerkraut: Lactobacilli